 Presentation of reliefs

-The effect of a terrain model strongly depends of the light direction and the type of the ambient light.
+The effect of a terrain model strongly depends of the light direction and the type of ambient light.
 Especially models of mountainous regions profit from direct transverse (not diffuse) light coming from one direction, preferably from top angular.
 The light may be artificial or natural daylight.
 This allows even subtle forms of the landscape to emerge.
 Not suitable is all-side diffuse light or light parallel to the line of sight.
 Different from this illumination are the conditions for relief photography.
 Here hard shadows should be avoid, thus diffuse transverse light may produce good results.
 The light intensity should be consistent over the whole relief.